MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 A higher **ITR** value indicates better inventory management.
 In general, an **ITR** value above 2 is recommended.

 ![A screenshot of the Inventory turnover rate KPI report.](media/supply-and-demand-inventory-turnover-overview.png)

-**ITR** has the following filters for the visualizations on the page: **Goods receipt date**, **Time grain**, **Facility**, and **Item**.
-The filters enable search and multi-selection capabilities.
-For example, by selecting the **Item** filter and using the search field on the drop-down menu, you can search the items.
-You can then use the checkboxes to select multiple items in the search results, as shown in the following illustration.

 #### Required entities